Anybody any good at what they do, that’s what they are, right?

 Cabic left the group in 2005 to tour with Joanna Newsom and Devendra Banhart with his project Vetiver.
-Georgopoulos would depart next in 2007 shortly before the release of the group's second album, Telescope Mind.
+Georgopoulos would depart next in 2007 shortly after the completion of the group's second album, Telescope Mind.
 The album was followed by the single Warning, featuring remixes by Hot Chip, Optimo DJs.
-Original members Burazer and Holland continue to play and record with other members.
+Burazer and Holland would continue to play and record with other new members.

 "Like a blend of Munich circa 1972 and the Dancetaria circa 1982.
 If this year's ESG album sounded half as good as this, I would have been thrilled."
 Pitchfork

 "Delay-bathed, bass and drums workouts that feel like transmissions of a rhythm that’s always been out there, and was just waiting for the right tuner to pick it up and beam it in."
 The WIRE

 "Tussle smack their dazed listener into spinning submission.
 Like Can's Holger Czukay corrupting the Salsoul Orchestra." i-D